-A well baked chicken breast is, in my opinion, hard to find.
-Even at the best restaurants it seems like chicken is kind of the implanted “safe food” on the menu for the unadventurous and takes a back seat when it comes to quality preparation.
+A well-baked chicken breast is, in my opinion, hard to find.
+Even at the best restaurants, it seems like chicken is kind of the implanted “safe food” on the menu for the unadventurous and takes a back seat when it comes to quality preparation.

-The key to this oven baked BBQ chicken is to start with bone-in, half chicken breasts.
-Boneless and skinless chicken has it’s place in the poultry kingdom, but not here.
+The key is to start with bone-in, half chicken breasts.
+Boneless and skinless chicken has its place in the poultry kingdom, but not here.
 We want the bone because it keeps the meat from drying out and imparts excellent flavor.
-Since we’re smothering this chicken in BBQ sauce, I’m going to take the skin off but I often leave it on if I’m cooking it without a sauce.
+Since we’re smothering this chicken with BBQ sauce, I’m going to take the skin off, but I often leave it on if I’m cooking it without a sauce.
 Leaving it on will naturally baste the chicken as it cooks and also crisps up nicely if you like that sort of thing.
 I’m kind of a skin hater so even if I leave it on to cook I rarely eat it.

 Mix up the marinade and pour over the chicken in a ziplock bag.
-I clearly ran out of bags so I had to improvise and use a produce bag.
-It worked in a cinch but I won’t recommend you try it.
+I clearly ran out of bags, so I had to improvise and use a produce bag.
+It worked in a cinch, but I won’t recommend you try it.
 Bones + thin plastic + ewwie chicken juice = a mess in my fridge.
 Just use a regular bag, please.
 I use a bag as opposed to a bowl because you don’t have to use very much marinade to cover the chicken and it seems to marinade more evenly.